voidstar0/akamai-deobfuscator/README.md

 # akamai-deobfuscator

+## This project is now in an archived state and will not be receiving updates.

 A tool to help you to recover function and property names to better reverse-engineer Akamai scripts.

 #### Before Deobfuscation